nfelger/rype/readme.md

 to use the gem.

-## Head-less skype
+## Head-less Skype

-Say you want to be running an app that connects to skype on a box that won't have a display attached.
+Say you want to be running an app that connects to Skype on a box that won't have a display attached.
 For this use case, Xvfb is quite handy:

 > "Xvfb or X virtual framebuffer is an X11 server that performs all graphical operations in memory, not showing any screen output." (wikipedia)"